 Sharing the right critical information with the right employees

 There are many sources of urgent, frequently changing information in healthcare.
 This creates a real dilemma in finding ways to balance making up-to-date critical information available to employees while avoiding information overload.
-A few examples of this sort of information are: emergency preparedness plans and Hospital Emergency Incident Command System (HEICS) policies and procedures, and operational changes.

 A recent example of how critical this can be is the Ebola scare.
 Quite different from a typical weather-related emergency, Ebola concerns forced healthcare organizations worldwide to quickly bring their workforces up to speed on how to deal with this threat and how to contain it if it did come through their doors.